ideckia/ideckia/README.md

 ## Layout file

 All the items and their actions are defined in a plain JSON file.
-[Here](https://github.com/ideckia/ideckia/blob/master/layout.json) is a basic one.
+[Here](./layout.json) is a basic one.

 ## Item

 There can be three types of item:

-* SwitchFolder: When clicked goes to the folder with index specified by the `toFolder` property.
-[Here](https://github.com/ideckia/ideckia/blob/master/layout.json#L79-L85) goes to the 0 index folder from the folders array.
+* SwitchFolder: When clicked goes to the folder with name specified by the `toFolder` property.
+[Here](./layout.json#L81-L98) goes to the folder named `_main_`.
 * States: When clicked executes the actions in order they are defined in the current `state` from `list` array.
 Actions array can be null or empty.
 After executing the actions and goes to the next element in `list`.
-  * [Here](https://github.com/ideckia/ideckia/blob/master/layout.json#L29-L44) at the beginning the text shown will be `working` and the backgroud will be green.
+  * [Here](./layout.json#L29-L44) at the beginning the text shown will be `working` and the backgroud will be green.
 When clicked the state changes to `not working` and red background.
 When clicked again `working` and so on.
 No action will be executed.
-  * [Here](https://github.com/ideckia/ideckia/blob/master/layout.json#L45-L65) will execute `counter` action every time is clicked.
+  * [Here](./layout.json#L45-L65) will execute `counter` action every time is clicked.

 ## Actions